TransportationAlarm/Are-We-There-Yet-/README.md

 The following **required** functionality is completed:
 - [x] Allow user to sign up/log in to store account info
 - [ ] Alerts user (via alarm or vibrate) when they are approaching desination
-- [ ] Add in Google Maps SDK and Tracks user's current location and end destination
+- [x] Add in Google Maps SDK and Tracks user's current location
 - [x] Implement Settings Page
 - [ ] Keep track of history of users trips